cebsmind/Movie_Recommender/README.md

 # PROJECT : Movie Recommendation System
-The goal of this project is to create a Movie Recommendation System using content-based filtering & Develop an app using our model
+The goal of this project is to create a Movie Recommendation System using content-based filtering & build an app using our model using Flask

-# Preview
+# App preview
 ![alt text](https://github.com/cebsmind/Movie_Recommender/blob/main/images/MainPage.png?raw=true)

 ## How it works ?
 Content-based filtering uses item features to recommend other items similar to what the user likes, based on their previous actions or explicit feedback